bio-phys/capriqorn/README.rst

 To run an example calculation based on the data set included in Capriqorn proceed as follows::

-1. Run `capriq preproc-example` to generate the input file `preprocessor.yaml`.
-Optionally, adapt the parameter file.
+1. Run `capriq preproc` to generate the necessary YAML input files for the preprocessor, the histogram calculation, and the postprocessor.
+Optionally, inspect and adapt the parameter files.
 2. Run the preprocessor `capriq preproc`.
-3. Run `capriq histo-example` to generate the input file `histograms.yaml`.
-Optionally, adapt the parameter file.
 4. Run `capriq histo`
-5. Run `capriq postproc-example` to generate the input file `postprocessor.yaml`.
-Optionally, adapt the parameter file.
 6. Run `capriq postproc`

-Note that the steps 3. and 4. are equivalent to the `cadishi` commands.
+Note that the step 2 is equivalent to the `cadishi` commands.

 Licensing